 Aquatopia Indoor Waterpark — Pennsylvania

-This Pennsylvania water park gives you the best of both winter and summer: you can ski outside and then go inside to the water park to play with penguins at the Penguin Play Bay, a (warm) shallow adventure lagoon.
-If you’re looking for a little more excitement, try the Skydive Plummet, a free-fall body slide with a 360-degree figure eight loop.
+This Pennsylvania water park gives you the best of both winter and summer: you can ski outside and then go inside to the water park to play at Penguin Play Bay, a (warm) shallow adventure lagoon.
+If you're looking for a little more excitement, try the Skydive Plummet, a free-fall body slide with a 360-degree figure eight loop.
 Later, slow down with a float down the The Lost River, made to look like the site of ruins, or simply relax in the Mystic Springs hot pool.

 Avalanche Bay Indoor Waterpark — Michigan